d2s/Documentation/_posts/2018-04-10-Rsyncdaemon.md

 ### An alternative rsync daemon setup

-By utilizing the double colon `::` a slightly different syntax does the same.
+By utilizing the double colon `::` is a slightly different syntax which does the same.

 ![rsyncdaemon](/images/RsyncOSX/master/rsyncdaemon/rsyncdaemon3.png)
 ![rsyncdaemon](/images/RsyncOSX/master/rsyncdaemon/rsyncdaemon4.png)